AR22 FRT Build Guide 2026: .22LR Forced Reset Done Right header image

 AR22 FRT Build Guide 2026: .22LR Forced Reset Done Right

 A dedicated .22LR AR running a forced reset trigger is the most sensitive FRT build there is.
-This guide covers the dedicated upper, the trigger cut nobody talks about, why standard buffer tuning does not apply, and which FRTs actually cycle rimfire.
+This guide covers the dedicated upper, the trigger cut nobody talks about, zero-tolerance trip timing, and ammo and bolt-weight tuning by barrel length.

 AR22 FRT Build Guide 2026: .22LR Forced Reset Done Right

 A .22LR AR running a forced reset trigger is the finickiest forced reset build there is.
 The rimfire blowback bolt makes almost no cycling energy, so the reset timing window is tiny: lean on the trigger and the bolt short-strokes into a dead trigger; ease off too far and the string of fire breaks.
 It works, and it is a genuinely fun range toy that runs on cents-per-round ammo, but it is not drop-in and it is not turnkey.
-This guide covers the host that makes it viable, the trigger detail nobody mentions, why centerfire buffer tuning does not apply, and which devices actually cycle .22.
+This guide covers the host that makes it viable, the trigger detail nobody mentions, the zero-tolerance trip timing that fixes most dead triggers, ammo and bolt-weight tuning by barrel length, and which devices actually cycle .22.

 Why a .22LR FRT Is the Finickiest Build